 The CEO is responsible for the Headteachers at each academy.
 The Department for Education guidance 'The National Standards of Excellence for Headteachers' and the 'Leadership Group Pay Range' from the most recent 'School Teachers' Pay and Conditions Document' are taken as a guide for both setting performance objectives and pay and remuneration levels.

 Structure, governance and management (continued)

 g.
+Related parties and other connected charities and organisations h.
 Engagement with employees (including disabled persons)